 Top 5 Cannabis Delivery Apps on the App Store

 But from where could you order Cannabis (weed)?
-Do you know the best Cannabis (weed)-selling apps?
+Do you know the best Cannabis (weed)--selling apps?
 Here is a list of the top 5 cannabis delivery apps you want to try.

 A feature in Eaze different from other Cannabis (weed)-selling apps is that you can refer stores, cannabis types, and additional information to your friends through the app.

 This app acts as "the knowledge book" for its users.
 People can find the best cannabis for them with the help of this app.

 The app is a research platform for you!
 Leafly helps the user find the nearest and best cannabis store with updates on deals and offers on Cannabis (weed).

-Find stores and services and pay bills online using Google pay!
+Find stores and services and pay bills online using Google Pay!
 Leafly is one of the most liked apps on the App Store, with 1st rank among cannabis delivery apps.

-Potbot provides you with a platform with more than 750 strain recommendations as per your need.
+Potbot provides you with a platform with more than 750 strain recommendations as per your needs.
 This application is AI-driven; it takes your data, understands your needs, and then tells you which strain to use.

 If you are a cannabis producer or retailer, you should have this app.
-By downloading this app, you can track the growth of Cannabis (weed)s on your farm from your smartphone.
+By downloading this app, you can track the growth of Cannabis (weed) on your farm from your smartphone.

 Trym uses the link of Metric(Marijuana Enforcement Tracking Reporting Compliance), a compliance software used in various countries.

-Legal age of Cannabis (weed) purchase in different countries
+Legal age of Cannabis (weed) purchase in different countries.

-- For most countries like Canada, Amsterdam, and others, the legal age for cannabis consumption is 18 years.
+For most countries like Canada, Amsterdam, and others, the legal age for cannabis consumption is 18 years.

-- But for some countries like Ontario, the legal age is 19 or older.
+But for some countries like Ontario, the legal age is 19 or older.

-- In other countries, the legal age also exceeds 21 years.
+In other countries, the legal age also exceeds 21 years.